IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/03_Whats_New_In_2014_Volume2.md

 ### Responsive Web Design (RWD)

 Visualize and edit your responsive CSS breakpoints and jump into editing the CSS for breakpoints easily.
-You can also use Bootstrap row components or Ignite UI layout components to easily defing a grid layout for your responsive page.
+You can also use Bootstrap row components or %%ProductName%% layout components to easily defing a grid layout for your responsive page.

 ![](images/Whats_New_In_Ignite_UI_2014_Volume_2_2.png)